Reward management: Motivation theories

 These three theories plus variants of them have been used in countless research studies and continue to inform the practice of reward management up to the present day.

-Positive Reinforcement (Theory) occurs when a desirable event or stimulus is presented as a consequence of a behavior and the chance that this behavior will manifest in similar environments increases.
-Three positive reinforcers in organizations include money, social recognition and feedback.
-However, as several studies show, reinforcement needs to be honest, not phony.
-It needs to be genuine.
-Furthermore, social recognition combined with money offers one of the weakest forms of reinforcement.
-But when you combine those two with feedback, you get the strongest effect.

 Job evaluation

 Job evaluation is closely related to reward management.
 It is important to understand and identify a job's order of importance.
 Job evaluation is the process in which jobs are systematically assessed to one another within an organization in order to define the worth and value of the job, to ensure the principle of equal pay for equal work.
 In the United Kingdom, it is now illegal to discriminate workers' pay levels and benefits, employment terms and conditions and promotion opportunities.

 Job evaluation is one method that can be adopted by companies in order to make sure that discrimination is eliminated and that the work performed is rewarded with fair pay scales.

 This system carries crucial importance for managers to decide which rewards should be handed out by what amount and to whom.
 Job evaluation provides the basis for grading, pay structure, grading jobs in the structure and managing job and pay relativities.

 It has been said that fairness and objectivity are the core principles using an assessment of the nature and size of the job each is employed to carry out.

 There are many different methods of job evaluation which can be used, but the three simplest methods are ranking, classification and factor comparison.
 However, there are more complex variations of methods such as the point method which uses scales to measure job factors.
 This method does not rank employees against one another but looks at the job as a whole.
-A disadvantage of these methods of job evaluation are that they are very static and it would be very difficult to perform a job evaluation quickly if it was needed.